shawntabrizi/substrate-contracts-workshop/1/storing-a-value.md

 ## Initializing Storage

 > **IMPORTANT:** This section is important.
 Read it twice.
-Then, have tea and read it again.
+Then have tea and read it again.

 Before you can interact with any storage items in an ink! contract, **you must make sure they are initialized!** If you do not initialize a storage item and try to access it, your contract call will not succeed and any state changes caused by the transaction will be reverted.
 (Gas fees will still be charged though!)